The sixth Painleve transcendent and uniformization of algebraic curves: Hauptmoduln and analytic connections

 \subsection{Differential structures on Riemann surfaces}

 Every Riemann surface $\R$ of finite analytic type (both genus and number of punctures are finite \cite{bers,lehner}) is described by the 2nd order equation \eqref{pqPsi}.
-Therefore we have the two objects $\psi_1^{}(x)$, $\psi_2^{}(x)$ and their differential closure requires, at most, the two more objects $\psi_1'(x)$, $\psi_2'(x)$.
-A Wronskian relation between these objects, that is $\psi_1^{}\psi_2'-\psi_2^{}\psi_1'=\exp\!\left({-}\!\!\int\! p\,\,dx\right)$ (the known function), sifts three of them as differentially independent.
-We may also think of the uniformizing function $x=\chi(\tau)$ as a local coordinate transition\footnote{Of course, with a corresponding change of complex structure preserving the $\R$ itself.} $x\rightleftarrows\tau$.
-Hence there should exist the single-valued \mbox{`$\tau$-representations'} for equivalents of these three base differential\footnote{We speak here of only analytic (not metric!) objects since $\R$ is already assumed to be given.} objects on $\R$ and the $\R$ itself is considered now as a 1-complex-dimensional analytic manifold.
-Insomuch as all analytic tensor fields $T$ on Riemann surfaces reduce to analytic \mbox{$k$-differentials} $T(\tau)\,d\tau^k$, we can construct them from an object defining completely our $\R$, \ie\ the factor topology on $\overline{\mathbb{H}^+\!/\G}$.
-This is of course the fundamental function $\Q(x,y)$ because it defines the above mentioned $\psi$ and $\psi'$ in `$x$-representation'.
-It also generates the scalar (automorphic function) $x(\tau)$ on this $\R$ through the $\boldsymbol{\mathfrak{D}}$-derivative $[x,\tau]=\Q(x,y)$; any other equivalent Hauptmodul has the form $\frac{A\,x+B}{C\,x+D}$.
-The simplest 1-tensor (call it $g_1^{}$) is an analytic covariant and general way of building such an object is to take a meromorphic differential $g_1^{}=R(x,y)\,dx$ (our interest now is a meromorphic analysis on $\R$).
-The latter, as an Abelian differential, is always the primary differential $\dot x(\tau)$ (weight-2 automorphic form) multiplied by any other scalar: $g_1^{}(\tau)=R(x,y)\,\dot x$.
-In the sections that follows we shall restrict our consideration to the case $\Q=\Q(x)$ (genus $g=0$) and higher genera will be considered elsewhere.
+Therefore we have the two objects $\psi_1^{}(x)$, $\psi_2^{}(x)$ but their differential closure requires, at most, the two more objects $\psi_1'(x)$, $\psi_2'(x)$.
+A Wronskian relation sifts three of them as differentially independent because

+is the known function.
+We may also think of the uniformizing function $x=\chi(\tau)$ as a local coordinate transition $x\rightleftarrows\tau$; of course, with a corresponding change of complex structure preserving the $\R$ itself.
+Hence there should exist the single-valued \mbox{`$\tau$-representations'} for equivalents of these three base differential classes on $\R$ and the $\R$ itself is considered now as a 1-complex-dimensional analytic manifold.
+Clearly, we speak here of only analytic (not metric!) objects since $\R$ is already assumed to be given.

+Insomuch as all analytic tensor fields $T$ on Riemann surfaces reduce to analytic \mbox{$k$-differentials} $T(\tau)\,d\tau^k$, we can construct them from an object defining completely our $\R$, \ie, the factor topology on $\overline{\Hp\!/\G}$.
+This is of course the fundamental function $\bcQ(x,y)$ because it defines the above mentioned $\psi$ and $\psi'$ in `$x$-representation'.
+It also generates the scalar (automorphic function) $x(\tau)$ on this $\R$ through the $\bo{\mathfrak{D}}$-derivative $[x,\tau]=\bcQ(x,y)$; any other equivalent Hauptmodul has the form $\frac{A\,x+B}{C\,x+D}$.
+The simplest 1-tensor (call it $\g1$) is an analytic covariant and general way of building such an object is to take a meromorphic differential $\g1=R(x,y)\,dx$; our interest now is only a meromorphic analysis on $\R$.
+This differential, as an Abelian one, is always the primary object $\dot x(\tau)$ (weight-2 automorphic form) multiplied by any other scalar: $\g1(\tau)=R(x,y)\,\dot x$.
+In the sections that follow we shall restrict our consideration to the case $\bcQ=\bcQ(x)$ (genus $g=0$) and higher genera will be considered elsewhere.